 Note that campus officials may contact on-call staff from other departments when their offices are closed or they are otherwise unavailable to assist immediately.

-If you are off-campus and experiencing an emergency situation, you can call local police by dialing 911.
-You may also call the Pasadena police department's non-emergency line at 626-744-4501.
+If you are off-campus and experiencing an emergency, you can call local police by dialing 911.
+Pasadena-area students or employees may also call the Pasadena police department non-emergency line at 626-744-4241.